Mount Holyoke College: Memberships

-Students

-In 2019, Mount Holyoke's 2,190 undergraduates included 1,021 White students, 587 international students, 183 Asian American students, 162 Latina students, 102 African American students, 2 Native American students, and 96 multiracial students.

-Students may enroll in classes at Amherst, Hampshire, and Smith Colleges as well as the University of Massachusetts, Amherst through the Five College Consortium.
+Student demographics

+In 2023, Mount Holyoke's undergraduate student body was 50% white, 22% international, 7% Asian, 9% Hispanic, 5% black, and 5% multiracial.

 Student groups

 Mount Holyoke offers a number of student groups and organizations.
 Themes include Art, Academics, Club Sports, Entertainment & the Performing Arts, Politics & Activism, Governing Organizations and Religious organizations.

-Among these student groups is the Mount Holyoke News, the college's independent, student-run organization which has been in print since 1917.
-Mount Holyoke News or MHN publishes on a weekly basis throughout the academic year with new issues going out in print form each Friday.
-A digital edition of each issue is also made available online each week through Issuu.
+Among these student groups is Mount Holyoke News, the college's independent, student-run publication which has been in print since 1917.
+Mount Holyoke News, or MHN, publishes on a biweekly basis throughout the academic year with new issues going out in print form every other Friday.
+A digital edition of each issue is also made available online through the publishing platform Issuu.